sabinM1/mc-pi/README.md

 The ViaVersion plugin is licensed under the [MIT License](https://github.com/ViaVersion/ViaVersion/blob/master/LICENSE).

-The AntiCheatReloaded plugin is licensed under the [LGPL-3.0 License](https://github.com/Rammelkast/AntiCheatReloaded/blob/master/LICENSE).
+The Updated-NoCheatPlus plugin is licensed under the [GPL-3.0 License](https://github.com/Updated-NoCheatPlus/NoCheatPlus/LICENSE.txt).

 The ProtocolLib plugin is licensed under the [GPL-2.0 License](https://github.com/dmulloy2/ProtocolLib/blob/master/License.txt).

+**Note: The source code of these plugins is not included, only the precompiled JARs.**

 Any other files are licensed under the MIT License.
 You should have a copy along with this file.